TaleirOfDeynai/nai-context-userscript/README.md

 If the sub-context is configured to be inserted after entries belonging to its category, when you go through the assembly history in the context viewer, you may find that an entry is inserted but no change was made to the context.
 It was inserted into the group, but the group has not yet been inserted.
 Once the group is inserted, all entries that were already budgeted will appear with it.

 Unfortunately, there was no way to give more feedback in the context viewer; NovelAI fails an assertion if the text the viewer receives differs from the context's output.

+## Weighted-Random Selection

+This feature makes it such that if there are multiple keyword-activated entries with the same insertion priority, it will use an algorithm to score those entries and order the group for insertion randomly based on that score.

+This is enabled by default.
+Open the [configuration menu](#how-do-I-access-the-configuration-menu) and use the Selection → Weighted-Random Selection → Enable option to enable or disable the feature.

+In order to qualify for random selection, an entry:

+- Must not be always-on.
+- Must not be ephemerally activated.
+- Must have activated by keyword, matching either the story or another entry via cascade.

+Always-on and ephemeral entries will always be prioritized first, then the randomly selected entries will have their opportunities to be inserted.

+### Selection vs Insertion

+NovelAI has only one kind of ordering: insertion.

+This user-script has two: selection and insertion.

+The selection order should actually be about token budgeting; which entries are the best use of the limited tokens we have.
+The insertion order should only be about when to insert entries, so they can be strategically located to optimize attention and coherency for the AI's benefit.

+Even still, this user-script **does not do this**.
+It still has to work with NovelAI, after all.

+In order to have better compatibility with vanilla lorebooks and stories, this user-script still does its budgeting during insertion, but we can still select in whatever order we want when insertion order is ambiguous.

+And in this case only, we'll order them randomly, but biased according to a relevancy score.

+### How to Use

+The best way to use this is to imagine your lorebook has only a few priority layers.

+For instance:

+- Insertion priority `500` is for topical introductions.
+  - This will make sure that if something is mentioned, there is a high chance that it will be at least described for the AI.
+  - Try to limit how many entries you have here and/or use very specific keywords.
+If too many activate, your entire context will just be topic introductions with no deeper elaboration.
+  - Keep these fairly short-and-sweet, so there's still room for more elaborative entries.
+You never know when an exposition dump is going to happen.
+- Insertion priority `400` is for entries elaborating on one or more topics.
+  - This is where most of your entries should end up.
+  - You can go nuts with the number of entries; just make sure the ones you intend for random selection have keys.
+- Insertion priority `-100` is for high-visibility entries that you want right in the story text.
+  - This is for stuff like, `[ In this scene, a betrayal occurs! ]`; the sort of stuff you *really* want the AI to act on.
+  - Use token reservations to ensure they get inserted over the higher-priority entries.

+Minimize the use of always-on entries as much as possible, as those will always have priority; each always-on entry will reduce the budget available for randomly selected entries.

+This suggested approach should get you good variety without having to think too hard about it.
+By all means, experiment and figure out what gives your lorebook the best results.

+In order to control how these entries are inserted relative to each other, you should use category sub-contexts, but there are options there to consider.

+#### With Context-Groups

+The [context-groups feature](#Context-Groups) makes it so that all entries are **scored and selected together** but **inserted into isolated groups which have their own position**.

+You should take this approach when:

+- You have many, many topics in your lorebook.
+- You want finer control over where topics end up in relation to other topics.
+  - IE: you might want to ensure that the Triforce is introduced before Link and then describe the Triforce of Courage only after that, because it relates Link and the Triforce together.
+- You don't care much about controlling what is omitted.
+  - Sub-contexts cannot reserve tokens in this mode, so the only way you can try to force coverage is by giving individual entries belonging to that category token reservations instead.
+  - You can still control the maximum amount of tokens dedicated to a topic through the sub-context's "token budget" configuration, though.

+Unfortunately you have limited control over how things are ordered within a single group.
+This is just a limitation arising from what vanilla configuration is available.

+#### With Vanilla Sub-Contexts

+With vanilla sub-contexts, the randomized selection will happen **only between the category's own entries**.
+As long as at least one entry for the category has activated, a sub-context will be generated which can then be budgeted and positioned as you wish.

+You should take this approach when:

+- You have only a few major topics, but they have a lot of entries/minor details within them.
+- You want to try and force some minimum coverage on a topic.
+  - You will need to configure the sub-context's token budget and reservations to balance the budget.
+- You want to have better control over presentation order within each sub-context.

+The drawback of this mode is you can accidentally trim out much of the variability if your first priority layer is the only thing that consistently survives the trim, ending up with a pretty static context again.
+Those first entries are the ones that pretty much always get inserted, effectively rendering the weighted-random selection pointless.

+### Tips & Tricks

+- In my own testing, using context-groups has been generally better compared to standard sub-contexts with this selection method.
+The AI gets a healthier and broader sampling of information.
+- Use cascade activation sparingly and intelligently; it can be a real score booster and make a minor entry into a dominant one.
+Use it when you have an entry with keywords that you doubt will get brought up casually in the story and needs the boost from related lorebook entries.
+- Each priority layer above another makes it exponentially less likely to have budget left over for it (without needing to resort to token reservations).
+  - IE: all of layer `500` is selected before a single entry of layer `400`, so if layer `500` has enough entries to saturate the budget, it will drown out the entries of layer `400`.
+- If you have entries that are trying to match a commonly used character's name in addition to other unique keywords, and you want dislike how often that entry appears, you can try replacing the character's name with a [topical cascade](#idea-topical-cascade) keyword to reduce how many points that name can accrue.
+  - Matching every mention of the name in the story would add one point per match.
+  - With a topical cascade, it would only match the topic of the comment once for 0.9 points or less.
+  - This will decrease the points from the character's name significantly and increase the relative power of those unique keywords.

+### How Entries are Scored

+The weighting functions and how they're applied ~~are configurable~~ will be configurable when I get around to actually writing a UI for it in the configuration menu.

+These are the current weighting functions and their intent:

+- `storyCount` - Adds to the score based on the number of total keyword matches in the story.
+  - Literally 1 point for every match.
+- `searchRange` - A penalty multiplier based on whether the match nearest to the end of the story is outside the entry's defined search-range.
+  - This allows out-of-range entries to still have a chance at selection, but will become much less likely the farther outside that range it is, reaching the maximum penalty at twice the range.
+- `cascadeCount` - Adds to the score based on the matches found during cascade activation.
+  - The score given for each keyword is reduced based on how deep into the cascade the matched entry was at the time.
+  - That is, you can have an entry (third-degree) that matched an entry (second-degree) that matched an entry (first-degree) that matched the story; a match in a third-degree entry is worth less than a match in a second-degree entry and so-on.
+- `cascadeRatio` - A penalty multiplier based on the ratio of cascade-only entries versus story-activated entries.
+  - This only applies when there is a simple majority of cascade-only entries.
+  - The idea is to penalize the cascade-only entries to add a bias toward those few entries that actually matched the story.
+  - This penalty is pretty unlikely to ever be used; I thought I might have a story or two where it would be relevant, but it turns out I did not, because cascading entries can still match the story, making it hard to have cascade-only activations to begin with.
+  - I left it in as a just-in-case kinda thing.
+Especially in combination with [transient entries](#Idea-Transient-Entries), it might become relevant.

+By default, these are applied like so:

+`(storyCount * searchRange) + (cascadeCount * cascadeRatio)`

 ## Developer Installation